 Risk Definition of risk Trust's exposure Responsible entity's management of risk Credit risk (Section 9(b)) The risk a counterparty will default on its contractual obligations under a financial instrument and result in a financial loss to the Trust.
 Cash and cash equivalents; Receivables; Derivative financial instrument.
 The responsible entity manages this risk by: establishing credit limits for customers and managing exposure to individual entities; monitoring the credit quality of all financial assets in order to identify any potential adverse changes in credit quality; derivative counterparties and cash transactions, when utilised, are transacted with high credit quality financial institutions; and regularly monitoring receivables on an ongoing basis.
 Liquidity risk (Section 9(c)) The risk the Trust will default on its contractual obligations under a financial instrument.
 Payables;Borrowings;Distribution payable.
-The responsible entity manages this by: preparation of rolling forecasts of short-term and long-term liquidity requirements; maintaining sufficient cash reserves and undrawn finance facilities to meet ongoing liquidity requirements; and monitoring maturity profile of borrowings and putting in place strategies to ensure all maturing borrowings are refinanced significantly ahead of maturity.

-Risk Definition of risk Trust's exposure Responsible entity's management of risk Market risk - interest rate risk (Section 9(d)) The risk that the fair value or cash flows of financial instruments will fluctuate due to changes in market interest rates.
+The responsible entity manages this by: preparation of rolling forecasts of short-term and long-term liquidity requirements; maintaining sufficient cash reserves to meet ongoing liquidity requirements; and monitoring maturity profile of borrowings and putting in place strategies to ensure all maturing borrowings are refinanced significantly ahead of maturity.
+Market risk - interest rate risk (Section 9(d)) The risk that the fair value or cash flows of financial instruments will fluctuate due to changes in market interest rates.
 Borrowings at variable rates; Derivative financial instrument.
 The responsible entity manages this risk through interest rate hedging arrangements.